Spontaneous Abortion

 The history of the different terms used to describe miscarriage is interesting.
 For many centuries, doctors used the words 'miscarriage' and 'abortion' interchangeably.
 It wasn't until the 1980s that 'miscarriage' really took off as the primary descriptor for natural pregnancy loss.

 It is also proposed that the terms shifted with the increasing prevalence of legal abortion.
 It became more necessary to distinguish between the two, both for emotional and practical reasons.
-Prior to abortion's legalization, a woman who was victimized by an illegal abortion may visit a doctor's office and claim it was a miscarriage.
+Prior to abortion's legalization in 1973, a woman who was victimized by an illegal abortion may have visited a doctor's office and claimed it was a miscarriage.
 But with legal abortion and natural miscarriage becoming very separate events in the public sphere, the terms also reflected it.

 For the purposes of the pro-life movement, it's important to know that the term 'spontaneous abortion' is formally a medical term that refers to miscarriage.
 But we also assert that, in today's understanding, the term is confusing, conflicting, and should be retired.
 Abortion and miscarriage are radically different and the words should match that distinction.